 Blockchain technology helps educators and students with student records, which can be seemingly endless.
 Assets like attendance, courses, payments, grades, coursework, and diplomas can become part of a student’s personal blockchain records.
 One of the most important uses of blockchain in education is to issue digital certificates and badges that are secure and can be verified with ease.
 Cryptocurrency can be used to reward learners for completing programs to encourage them to complete programs faster.

 AI or automatic grading has a few significant benefits for educators.
 It’s a much more efficient way of grading essays, tests, and other work.
 It saves an enormous amount of time and decreases the size of the delegable workload while also instantly grading students.

 AI algorithms can also provide guidance to learners during writing.
 This allows students to improve their work instantly and deliver better projects.

 The acceleration of educational technology development is one of the positive changes brought by COVID-19 pandemic.
-In 2021, there are quite a few trends to follow.
+In 2022, there are quite a few edtech market trends to follow.
 Immersive technologies, machine learning, automation, personalization, and privacy didn’t go anywhere.

 Stay tuned for news

 Useful articles from our content team right to your inbox!

 Is there a challenge your organization or company needs help solving?
 We’d love to discuss it.